 Further Project 1000 developments are taking place up and down the country, with The Arch Company team eager to ensure empty spaces are brought into use.
 With the most sustainable development being the one that already exists, the opportunity to invest in previously overlooked spaces is a positive change for all involved.

 “It’s great to see these spatially fascinating railway arches come back into use for new generations.
-As a tenant of The Arch Company and having designed a series of arch fit outs, we experienced first-hand the benefit of being in these spaces and welcome this development programme.
+As a customer of The Arch Company and having designed a series of arch fit outs, we experienced first-hand the benefit of being in these spaces and welcome this development programme.
 The decision to continue updating arches will hopefully lead to many small businesses finding homes in locations they otherwise could not.
 I see The Arch Company’s commitment to improving the estate as a valuable and positive change and look forward to seeing the benefits this project brings to the surrounding communities.”